Miki Turner: Journey To The Woman I've Come To Love

 Journey To The Woman I've Come To Love, Turner's first book, is a photo book featuring celebrities as well as extraordinary lesser known women.
 The book asks one question: "at what point did you fall in love with yourself" and has been embraced by women worldwide.
 It was published in January 2013.

 Her second book tomorrow, debuted in January, 2014.
 It features portraits of children from around the world.

 Awards

-Turner has won many awards including: 2023 USC Black Alumni Association Barbara Solomon Staff & Faculty Award; 2022 National Association of Black Journalists Educator of the Year; 2021 USC Mentoring Award; 2021 BBehind the Lens award from Black Women Film Network; 2014 Florence Biennale Award (photography); 2014 Woman of Excellence, Wiley College; 2012 Hampton University Alumni Legacy Award; 1995 NABJ award; 1992 DAISY (Distinguished Achievement in Inspiring Youth) from the U.S. Girl Scouts; 1980 Kodak International Newspaper Snapshot Award.
+Turner has won many awards including: 2023 USC Black Alumni Association Barbara Solomon Staff & Faculty Award; 2022 National Association of Black Journalists Educator of the Year; 2021 USC Mentoring Award; 2021 Behind the Lens award from Black Women Film Network; 2014 Florence Biennale Award (photography); 2014 Woman of Excellence, Wiley College; 2012 Hampton University Alumni Legacy Award; 1995 NABJ award; 1992 DAISY (Distinguished Achievement in Inspiring Youth) from the U.S. Girl Scouts; 1980 Kodak International Newspaper Snapshot Award.

 Personal

 Miki Turner was born on January 3 in Cincinnati, Oh.
-She is a member of Alpha Kappa Alpha Sorority Inc., and the TV Critics Association.
+She is a member of Alpha Kappa Alpha sorority, and the TV Critics Association.
 She currently resides in Los Angeles, California.